NC#1 Wellness Express Blood Test Panel Plus CBC, Thyroid, Ferritin and Magnesium

-Thyroid Panel with Thyroid-Stimulating Hormone (TSH) - Thyroid function is crtical to your metabolism and affects your energy level, heart rate, weight control, and more.
+Thyroid Panel with Thyroid-Stimulating Hormone (TSH) - Thyroid function is critical to your metabolism and affects your energy level, heart rate, weight control, and more.
 The thyroid-stimulating hormone is produced in the pituitary gland and stimulates the production of thyroid hormones.
 The TSH helps identify an underactive or overactive thyroid state.
-This comprehensive evaluation of your thyroid hormone levels includes: T-3 Uptake, T4, Free Thyroxine Index (T7), and Thyroid-Stimulating Hormone (TSH).
+This comprehensive evaluation of your thyroid hormone levels includes T-3 uptake, T4, free, Thyroxine Index (T7), and Thyroid-Stimulating Hormone (TSH).

 Free T3: Test for evaluating thyroid function and assessing abnormal binding protein disorders.